 The key to safe operations is to consider it as a tango: it takes two to do it right.
 Both the worker and the operator need to be notified of imminent danger at the same time.
 Two-way notifications act as fail safes.
 If one party does not respond to the alert, the other probably will.
 The risk levels diminish exponentially.
 This saves lives.

 In high-risk sectors such as construction and logistics, situational awareness is vital.
-At Rombit, we believe in achieving optimal safety by connecting your workers and moving assets, and collecting new positional and behavioral data in real-time.
+Therefore at Rombit, we believe in achieving optimal safety by connecting your workers and moving assets, and collecting new positional and behavioral data in real-time.
 Not only does it allow you to identify imminent danger and notify all relevant people, you can use the collected data to learn from unsafe or potentially unsafe situations.
 And continuously improve.

 Assistive technology to optimize worker safety in the workplace is available to all of us.
 Adopting it is just the right thing to do.